dojo/docs/dojo/getObject.rst

    }
  */

 You can also pass an object as the third parameter.
 This will define the context in which to search for the property.
-By default, the context is `dojo.global <dojo/global>`_.
+By default, the context is :ref:`dojo.global <dojo/global>`.

 .. code-block :: javascript
  :linenos: